PedroGaya/hellblazers/modified/content/player-rules/character-details.md

 ## Traits

-Choose 2 that strongly define you and 1 that definitely doesn't.
+Use your background to choose 3 that strongly define you and 2 that definitely don't.
+Why are you like this?

-## Desires

-Choose 2 that you strong desire and 1 that you don't at all.

 ## Features